Derived equivalences of hyperk\"ahler varieties: Action of derived equivalences on the Verbitsky component

 commute.
 Morever, the formation of $\Phi^{\widetilde\rH}$ is functorial for composition of derived equivalences between hyperk\"ahler varieties equipped with orientations. \end{theorem}

 \begin{proof} This follows from Theorem~\ref{thm:hyperkahler-subring} and Proposition~\ref{prop:functor-aut} with essentially the same argument as the proof of Theorem~\ref{thm:isom-odd}. \end{proof}

 \begin{remark} If $X_1$ and $X_2$ are hyperk\"ahler varieties belonging to one of the known families, and if $\Phi\colon \cD X_1 \isomto \cD X_2$ is an equivalence, then the hypotheses of either Theorem~\ref{thm:isom-odd} or Theorem~\ref{thm:isom-even} are satisfied.
-Indeed, $X_1$ and $X_2$ will have the same dimension $2d$ and second Betti number $b_2$.
+Indeed, $X_1$ and $X_2$ will have the same dimension $2d$ and because they have isomorphic LLV Lie algebra, they have the same second Betti number $b_2$.
 Going through the list of known families, one sees that this implies that $X_1$ and $X_2$ are deformation equivalent.
 In particular, they have isometric $\rH^2$.
 Finally, all known hyperk\"ahler varieties of dimension $2d$ with $d$ even have odd $b_2$. \end{remark}

 Taking $X_1=X_2$ in Theorem~\ref{thm:isom-odd} and Theorem~\ref{thm:isom-even} yields Theorem~\ref{bigthm:normalizer} from the introduction:

 \begin{theorem} Let $X$ be a hyperk\"ahler variety of dimension $2d$.
 Assume that either $d$ is odd or that $d$ is even and $b_2(X)$ is odd.
 Then the representation $\rho^\SH \colon \Aut \cD(X) \to \GL(\SH(X,\bQ))$ factors over a map $\rho^{\widetilde\rH} \colon \Aut \cD(X) \to \rO(\widetilde\rH(X,\bQ))$. \end{theorem}